LuisFalva/ophelia/index.md

 +--------------------+---------------------+
 only showing top 5 rows
 ```

-### Planning to contribute? 🤔
+### Want to contribute? 🤔

 Bring it on!
-If you have any idea or want to ask something or there is a bug you may want to fix you can open an [issue ticket](https://github.com/LuisFalva/ophilea/issues), there you will find all the alignments to make an issue request.
-Also here you can get a glimpse on [Open Source Contribution Guide best practicies](https://opensource.guide/).
+If you have an idea or want to ask anything, or there is a bug you want fixed, you may open an [issue ticket](https://github.com/LuisFalva/ophilea/issues).
+You will find the guidelines to make an issue request there.
+Also, you can get a glimpse of [Open Source Contribution Guide best practices here](https://opensource.guide/).
 Cheers 🍻!

 ### Support or Contact 📠

 Having trouble with Ophilea?
-Yo can DM me to falvaluis@gmail.com and I’ll help you sort it out.
+Yo can DM me at falvaluis@gmail.com and I’ll help you sort it out.

 ### License 📃